ccbrenton/ccbrenton.github.io/_posts/2023-07-22-pups-and-pubs.md

 | `longitude`          | numeric      | longitude coordinates |
 | `latitude`           | numeric      | latitude coordinates |

-We'll start by using python libraries `pandas`, `psycopg2`, and `sqlalchemy` to retrieve our breweries data from Open Brewery DB's GitHub repository (3).
+We'll use python libraries `pandas`, `psycopg2`, and `sqlalchemy` to retrieve our breweries data from Open Brewery DB's GitHub repository (3) and populate our new `breweries` table.

 ```python